aynnaqurat-art/ScamShield-PK/README.md

 ```

 Once the application starts, open the local URL displayed in your terminal (typically `http://localhost:8501`) using your web browser.
 ---

-## ✅ Verify the Installation

-If the setup is successful, the application should display:

-- Message Analyzer
-- URL Analyzer
-- Risk Assessment Results
-- Security Recommendations

-The project is now ready to analyze suspicious messages and URLs.

----
 # 📖 Usage Guide